AmberELEC/website/docs/System-Super-Nintendo-Entertainment-System.md

 These games are not supported by the Beetle Supafaust core.

 ### Hayazashi Nidan Morita Shougi, Hayazashi Nidan Morita Shougi 2
-These games are not supported by any core available in 351ELEC, and are not playable.
+These games are not supported by any core available in PineappleELEC, and are not playable.

 ## Sufami Turbo